-9.6 Position of the Prime Minister
+10.6 Position of the Prime Minister

 The powers and responsibility of the Prime Minister are quite wide in a parliamentary democratic system of India.
 In reality, it is the Prime Minister who is the leader of the people.
 The success and failure of the Indian Government to a great extent depends on the leadership provided by the Prime Minister.
 It is argued, that, over the years the powers and position of the Prime Minister has been enhanced with the centralization of bureaucracy which is placed mainly at the disposal of the Prime Minister.
 As such many were of the opinion in calling Indian administrative system, instead of a cabinet system as the Prime Ministerial Government.
 However, in this regard, it is also essential to point out that the Indian Prime Minister cannot convert himself/herself into a dictator since not only the constitutional provisions but there are certain political limitations of his/her powers and authority as well.
 First of all, public opinion can serve as an important check on the powers of the Prime Minister.
-The Prime Minister cannot ignore the desires and demands of the citizens, since it is on their electoral support that the future existence to political power will depend n.
-Again, the interest and pressure groups of our country are also eager in carrying out the demands in their favour.
+The Prime Minister cannot ignore the desires and demands of the citizens, since it is on their electoral support that the survival of the government will depend.
+Again, the interest and pressure groups of our country are also eager in carrying out the policies in their favour.
 Similarly, the criticisms of the governmental policies by the opposition and mass media further checks and balance the powers and authority of the Prime Minister.
-What are perhaps more interesting lies in the fact that since nineties, due to the formation of coalition government at the centre, the role played by the regional parties has assumed a greater significance.
-Infact, these regional parties has opened a new vista of an era of political bargain which further restricted the powers of the Prime Minister.
+What is perhaps more interesting lies in the fact that since nineties, due to the formation of coalition government at the centre, the role played by the regional parties has assumed a greater significance.
+Infact, these regional parties has opened a new era of political bargain which further restricts the powers of the Prime Minister.

-9.7 Union Council of Ministers
+10.7 Union Council of Ministers